15 Essential Sales Skills High Performing Salespeople Live and Breathe

 Salespeople who are skilled at prospecting are better able to connect with target buyers and build their pipelines.
 By understanding needs and engaging in value-focused conversations through a variety of mediums, they’re continually generating new opportunities that tend to result in better win rates.

-We know that sales prospecting is a vital part of sales success.
+We know that consistent sales prospecting is a vital part of sales success.
 We also know that most salespeople aren’t doing it enough and aren’t doing it effectively.
 This is certainly one of those areas where skill and will overlap.
 Many salespeople have misconceptions about what prospecting requires of them; others lack confidence in their abilities to do it well.
 As a result, they may know that prospecting is important, but these and other self-limiting behaviors become barriers to actually doing it.
 Defining what prospecting is and developing effective skills and behaviors will build their confidence and motivation to follow through and start seeing the impact.

 Networking Skills